A beautiful view on the huge wooden veranda of Kiyomizudera in Kyoto’s Higashiyama area.

 The attribution to Reiji Esaki (江崎礼二, 1845–1910) is based on the tentative attribution described in Terry Bennett’s Old Japanese Photographs.
 This excellent and very well-researched publication is the basis of the attribution of the majority of the photographs on this site.

 The temple was a popular subject and was photographed by many other photographers as well.
-Here is another view from approximately the same location:
+Here is earlier view from approximately the same location:

 1 Many internet sites claim that Enchin looked for the source of the Yodogawa, but according to documentation of Kiyomizudera it was the Kizugawa.